sucharush/rl_ex/README.md

-exercise during the internship
+Toy example from internship

-Tabular methods RL on rectangle aligning problem
+Tabular methods on rectangle aligning problem